 11

-Alabama’s ‘River City,’ located on the banks of Wheeler Lake, is another haven for outdoor enthusiasts.
+Alabama’s “River City,” located on the banks of Wheeler Lake, is another haven for outdoor enthusiasts.
 Recreational activities abound in this part of Alabama, with hiking, biking, and explorations of its various parks at the top of things to do.
-Other than this, the city also has several museums and a beautiful Historic District that has some exquisite architecture.
+Besides this, the city also has several museums and a beautiful Historic District with exquisite architecture.
+This neighborhood is in the downtown area, so you can expect a mix of historic experiences and modern attractions.

 The city is also known for its festivals which attract people from all over.
 One of the biggest festivals here is the Alabama Jubilee, a balloon race that began in 1978.
-The Spirit of America Festival is another Decatur festival that brings in the crowds.
+This festival is held every year on Memorial Day weekend.
+The Spirit of America Festival is another Decatur festival that brings in crowds.
+As you can guess from its name, this festival is celebrated every Fourth of July.
+Best of all, this festival is free!

 Gulf Shores